formsend/nano/README.md

 GET: https://api.nano.to/checkout/666ee7bf26a?json=true
 ```

-**Note: While in Beta, API data structure may change, and user data is not being stored.
-Checkouts are stored in-memory and expire when successful, or after 4 hours, which ever comes first.**
+**Note:** While in Beta, API data structure may change.
+Checkouts data is stored in-memory and expire after 12 hours.

-### Check Short Name Status
+### Check Username Status

-You can check the status of any name by appending '?check=true' to the url.
+You can check the status and expiration of any Username by appending '?check=true' to the url.
 Even if you do not own it.

 For example: